victorreisenauer/heart_graph_py/README.md

  - I need to add an increasing parameter to map the function

 ### Step 3: Tools
+ - Graph plotting library: matplotlib (https://matplotlib.org/)

- - Step 4: Problem breakdown
+### Step 4: Problem breakdown
  - Create a graph
  - Create the function
  - Add an increasing (a) parameter